-Provides PJ teacher candidates with the most recent and relevant learning and teaching theories, methodologies, and assessment strategies as they apply to the teaching and learning of mathematics in Kindergarten and the Primary grades.
-Teacher candidates will be given many opportunities to deepen and enrich their knowledge and conceptual understanding of the five strands and achievement chart of the Ontario Mathematics Curriculum.
+- Provides PJ teacher candidates with current and relevant instructional methodologies and pedagogical strategies that are foundational to the effective teaching and learning of mathematics in the Primary and Junior Grades.
+Teacher candidates will be given many opportunities to deepen and enrich their knowledge and conceptual understanding of mathematics pedagogy, and the six strands of the Ontario Mathematics Curriculum.
+The components of the course sessions will help teacher candidates engage with effective teaching methods and tools that function to foster confidence and a growth mindset among their learners in the Primary and Junior grades.